dfinity/motoko/design/IDL.md

 Subtyping applies recursively to the types of the fields themselves.
 Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.

-To make these constraints as flexible as possible, a special rule allows *adding* records fields in a supertype as long as it is optional.
-To make this sound (i.e., not break transitivity), the subtyping rules on records are different for co- and contra-variant occurrences.
-To that end, the subtyping relation is indexed by a *polarity* parameter `P` that controls which rules apply.
-In the co-variant `+` polarity, records can have fields added in a subtype as usual, while the `-` polarity instead allows having optional fields removed (see the discussion of upgrading below).
+**TODO: unsound, fix**

+To make these constraints as flexible as possible, two special rules apply:

-That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
+ * An absent record field is considered equivalent to a present field with value `null`.
+Moreover, a record field of type `null` is a subtype of a field with type `opt <datatype>`.
+That way,	That way, a field of option (or null) type can always be added to a record type, no matter whether in co- or contra-variant position.
 If an optional field is added to an inbound record, and he client did not provide it, the service will read it as if its value was null.

+   - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
+  - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.

 Future extensions: defaults, including for variants?